CodingItWrong/user-modifiable-software/hypercard/impact.md

 title: 'HyperCard > Impact'
 ---

-What were some people able to accomplish as a result of HyperCard?
+What were some things people were able to accomplish as a result of HyperCard?

 HyperCard made programming accessible to non-professionals: